pyfar/pyfar/CONTRIBUTING.rst

 Here are a few tips to make things run smoothly

 - Use ``[#]_`` and ``.. [#]`` to get automatically numbered footnotes.
 - Do not use footnotes in the short summary.
-- Only use footnotes in the extended summary if there is a short summary.
+Only use footnotes in the extended summary if there is a short summary.
+Otherwise, it messes with the auto-footnotes.
 - If a method or class takes or returns pyfar objects for example write ``parameter_name : Signal``.
 This will create a link to the ``pyfar.Signal`` class.
+- Plots can be included in by
+``.. plot::``
+``  your code here``

 Building the Documentation
 --------------------------